tlong314/cmgame/README.md

 ```

-strokeStyle - The color (string) to draw the curve with.
+`strokeStyle` - The color (string) to draw the curve with.
 Default is black.

-lineWidth - How many pixels wide the curve lines should be.
+`lineWidth` - How many pixels wide the curve lines should be.
 Default is 1.

-fillStyleBelow - A color string to fill in below the curve (defined differently based on graph's type).
+`fillStyleBelow` - A color string to fill in below the curve (defined differently based on graph's type).
 Default is transparent.

-fillStyleAbove - A color string to fill in above the curve (defined differently based on graph's type).
+`fillStyleAbove` - A color string to fill in above the curve (defined differently based on graph's type).
 Default is transparent.

-static - A boolean that should only be set to true if you know the graph will not change while it is drawn.
-This is an optimization and lets game save the drawing internally to resuse.
-Default is false.
+`static` - A boolean that should only be set to true if you know the graph will not change while it is drawn (this includes graph origin, function origin, and screen bounds).
+This is an optimization and lets game save the drawing internally to reuse.
+(This option is added for future versions, but is not currently used) Default is false.

-onupdate - A callback called after this functions update() method.
+`onupdate` - A callback called after this functions update() method.
 Defaults to an empty function.

-ondraw - A callback called after this functions draw() method, taking in the game's drawing context as the only parameter.
+`ondraw` - A callback called after this functions draw() method, taking in the game's drawing context as the only parameter.
 Defaults to an empty function.

-start - Real values used to define a starting point for this graph, rather than displaying entire graph on screen.
+`start` - Real values used to define a starting point for this graph, rather than displaying entire graph on screen.
 Some values are ignored based on function type.
 Values are: x, y, r, theta, t

-end - Real values used to define a ending point for this graph, rather than displaying entire graph on screen.
+`end` - Real values used to define a ending point for this graph, rather than displaying entire graph on screen.
 Some values are ignored based on function type.
 Values are: x, y, r, theta, t

-velocity - A plain JS object defining how animations will move in this graph
+`velocity` - A plain JS object defining how animations will move in this graph

-velocity.animationTime - A number that can used by the dev for timing various actions
+`velocity.animationTime` - A number that can used by the dev for timing various actions

-velocity.start - A plain JS object defining the velocity at which to move each variable within this function's `start` object (see `start` parameter above)
+`velocity.start` - A plain JS object defining the velocity at which to move each variable within this function's `start` object (see `start` parameter above)

-velocity.end - A plain JS object defining the velocity at which to move each variable within this function's `end` object (see `end` parameter above)
+`velocity.end` - A plain JS object defining the velocity at which to move each variable within this function's `end` object (see `end` parameter above)

 ## Building a Venn Diagram